 The Company has a modest dependence on certain customers.
-The Company's two largest customers combined accounted for approximately 14% of consolidated revenue for fiscal 2015.
-The five largest customers of the Company represented approximately 26% of the total revenue for 2015 and the largest 25 customers represented approximately 51% of the total revenue.
-Several hundred customers make up the remainder of total revenue.
+The Company's two largest customers combined accounted for approximately 11% of the consolidated revenue for the fiscal year 2016.
+The five largest customers of the Company represented approximately 21% of the total revenue for 2016 and the 25 largest customers represented approximately 43% of the total revenue.
+Several thousand customers make up the remainder of total revenue.
 Although the Company has strong partnership relationships with its customers, there can be no assurance that the Company will maintain its relationship with any particular customer or continue to provide services to any particular customer at current levels.
 A loss of any significant customer, or a decrease in the sales to any such customer, could have a material adverse effect on the business, financial condition and results of operations of the Company.
 Consolidation within the consumer products marketer base and office retail superstores could have a negative impact on the Company's business, depending on the nature and scope of any such consolidation.